medic/cht-docs/content/en/apps/concepts/interoperability.md

 ## CHT Interoperability

 The native CHT database structure does not map directly to a [Fast Healthcare Interoperability Resources (FHIR)](http://www.hl7.org/fhir/) message format.
 To be compatible, we use a middleware to convert the CHT data structure into a standardized JSON format so the other systems can read it.
+See below the data workflow:

 ```mermaid
 graph LR